asen/smg/docs/howto/Network.md

 # How to monitor Network switches

-These days it is less common for people to need to monitor network switches as a lot of people run their services in some of the "cloud" vendors where the provider is owning and handling the actual underlying network infrastructure and that is transparent to their customers.
+These days it is less common for people to need to monitor network switches as a lot of companies run their services in some of the "cloud" vendors where the provider is owning and handling the actual underlying network infrastructure and that is transparent to their customers.

 Yet if you run something in your own data center chances are that this also involves some network infrastructure in the form of network router devices.